La5te2/ChessAI/Graphics.md

 ## 4. Stadium

-Stadium manages multiple independent games. `Tools > Matches` creates games, selects the game shown in the active view and closes games, while games outside the active view continue in the background.
+Stadium manages multiple independent games. `Tools > Matches` creates games, selects the game shown in the active view and closes games.
+Games outside the active view continue in the background.
 Each seat requires a participant name.
 A Human seat accepts moves from the board.
 An engine seat requires a UCI executable and stores its own UCI option values and launch arguments.

 Match settings define the initial clock, increment, display delay, maximum ply count and starting position in Forsyth-Edwards Notation (FEN).
 An initial clock of zero disables clock timing. `Run > Start`, `Run > Pause` and `Run > Stop` control the active game.
 Closing Gadidae terminates every UCI subprocess owned by every open match.